Some people come into our lives,

 Kevin – our second child, our first son – came into our lives early in the morning on December 10, 1998 and immediately touched our hearts.
 Within hours, Kevin was in intensive care, struggling to breathe and maintain his temperature.
 Kevin quickly showed his determination to live and recovered within two days, leaving doctors perplexed as what has caused his difficulties.

 Kevin quickly began to grow and his wonderful little personality began to emerge.
-He was clearly very bright – spending hours studying the shapes around him and trying to mimick everything his older sister, Megan could do.
+He was clearly very bright – spending hours studying the shapes around him and trying to mimic everything his older sister, Megan could do.
 Kevin had a sensitive side as well and was very in tune to the feelings and moods of those around him.
 I quickly fell in love with him.

 On Kevin’s first birthday, the moving truck arrived to pack up our Newark, Delaware home.
 We celebrated Kevin’s birthday in a local restaurant with a single candle and a cupcake but he didn’t care.
 Laid back like his dad, Kevin took it – and the move to Wisconsin – all in stride.